manuelsanchezweb/bee-icons/README.md

 We got really inspired by bigger projects like [thenounproject](https://thenounproject.com/) and [tabler-icons](https://tabler-icons.io/), and decided to go create something as cool.

 By the way, **if you want to give a try to mindful creating icons, you can always create a PR**.
+Just add some icons in the file `icons.json`.
 We will take a look carefully!

 All the icons are completely made by us from the very first pixel and free to use it, **either in personal or commercial projects**.

-## 🪜 Next Steps (April 2023)
+## 🪜 Next Steps

 - [x] Add thumbnail for sharing the app
 - [x] Create component that renders the icon (24x24) by default